benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 Vault is a promising application, but there are a few areas where its immaturity is still cause for concern.

 One, it's hard to automate.
-Managing secrets securely is hard and to do it right a person often has to get involved.
+Managing secrets securely is hard, and to do it right, a person often has to get involved.
 The pain (inconvenience) this causes is especially apparent in the "unseal" requirement when starting a vault server.
-This is addressed [in the docs](https://vaultproject.io/docs/concepts/seal.html) as something there are plans to address, but for now we're stuck doing it by hand.
+It is mentioned [in the docs](https://vaultproject.io/docs/concepts/seal.html) that there are plans to address this, but for now we're stuck doing it by hand.

 Another potential problem is a weak ecosystem.
-It's hard to expect too much since the product is so new, but it's still difficult to adopt a bleading edge application to use at the core of your infrastructure when it's hard to find people talking about it.
-Additionally, there isn't community support software (like a puppet module to install it) yet, so you'd be managing a lot yourself (you can hound [solarkennedy](https://twitter.com/solarkennedy) for this, he did a great job with [puppet-consul](https://github.com/solarkennedy/puppet-consul)).
+It's hard to expect too much since the product is so new, but it's still difficult to adopt a bleeding edge application to use at the core of your infrastructure when it's hard to find people talking about it.
+Additionally, there isn't community support software (like a puppet module to install it) yet, so you'd be managing a lot yourself (you can hound [solarkennedy](https://twitter.com/solarkennedy) for this; he did a great job with [puppet-consul](https://github.com/solarkennedy/puppet-consul)).

 Lastly, it would be really nice if there was a mechanism to scale it.
-[Scaling the backend](https://vaultproject.io/docs/concepts/ha.html) might be a big part of this, but its not the whole picture and there are certain usecases (using vault to protect large amounts or a high throughput of data with the [Transit Secret Backend](https://vaultproject.io/docs/secrets/transit/index.html)) that probably can't be met with a single node.
+[Scaling the backend](https://vaultproject.io/docs/concepts/ha.html) might be a big part of this, but it's not the whole picture and there are certain usecases (using vault to protect large amounts or a high throughput of data with the [Transit Secret Backend](https://vaultproject.io/docs/secrets/transit/index.html)) that probably can't be met with a single node.

-All that being said, [Hashicorp](https://hashicorp.com/) has a great track record of building solid, well received apps (such as [consul](https://consul.io/) and [vagrant](https://www.vagrantup.com/) featured in this demo) and vault is still very young ([April 28th, 2015](https://hashicorp.com/blog/vault.html)) so I have high hopes that this will be another win for safe, resilient, and simple infrastructure.
+All that being said, [Hashicorp](https://hashicorp.com/) has a great track record of building solid, well-received apps (such as [consul](https://consul.io/) and [vagrant](https://www.vagrantup.com/) featured in this demo), and vault is still very young ([April 28th, 2015](https://hashicorp.com/blog/vault.html)), so I have high hopes that this will be another win for safe, resilient, and simple infrastructure.